brittnidev/Cyber_Portfolio/CiscoPacketTracer_networking.md

-# Configuring and Testing Basic Network Connectivity
+# Configuring and Testing Network Connectivity

 I completed this guided project focused on Configuring and Testing Basic Network Connectivity.
 It’s designed for IT security professionals and aspiring network engineers who want to build foundational network skills in a simulated environment.